College Completion Summit Audio Recap

-Here’s Marjorie Cortez, reporter at the Deseret News.
+UMC: Here’s Marjorie Cortez, a reporter at the Deseret News.

-Well, I primarily cover the Utah system now and this system is actually in the process, led by the legislature, of re-imagining.
+Marjorie Cortez: Well, I primarily cover the Utah system and this system is actually in the process, led by the Legislature, of re-imagining.
 I think all the schools in the system are having to take a really hard look at themselves about how are we meeting students’ needs?
 How do we help them succeed?
 What are the barriers?

-So in a lot of ways I feel like every kid’s kind of a first gen kid now.
-There was no FAFSA when I checked.
+So in a lot of ways I feel like every kid’s kind of a first-gen kid now.
+There was no FAFSA when I checked in.
 I kind of had a linear path and I don’t think that’s true anymore.
-But I also think that students attending colleges now are dealing with things… I just can’t even imagine!
+But I also think that students attending colleges now are dealing with things I just can’t even imagine!
 A third are hungry by many reports.
 Housing prices are out of control.
 My youngest daughter just started her master’s degree in public health.
-Her rent is $1 600 a month.
+Her rent is $1,600 a month.
 And I go into her apartment and I’m looking like I’m doing some welfare check, like a social worker.
 Does my kid have enough to eat?

 Nationally, I grew up in community that was told that they don’t value college by external factors.
 And that’s internalized, right?
 And that’s something that when you’re brought up in those communities and you’re constantly hearing the narrative that you don’t care.
 It becomes something that almost comes to reality.
 So I’ve acknowledged that we need to challenge those systems on a daily basis.
 Also, thank you to the theater folks and media folks.